angarsky/diveintopython/learn/classes/objects.md

 When working with class objects in Python, there may be some common issues that can occur.
 Here are some of the most common issues and their solutions:

-1. AttributeError: This error occurs when trying to access an attribute that does not exist in the class or object.
+1. `AttributeError`: This error occurs when trying to access an attribute that does not exist in the class or object.
 To solve this error, make sure the attribute exists and has been properly defined.

 ```python
 class MyClass: